itsdrewmiller/angular-perfect-scrollbar/README.md

 }
 ```

-Inject it as module to your app.js:
+Inject the module into your app or component:

 ```js
 ['perfect_scrollbar']